Depression: Types, Associated Conditions, and Online Support. Helping Individuals, Professionals & Carers

 7. Bipolar Disorder

 Prevalence: Approximately 2.4% of people experience bipolar disorder over their lifetime.
 Symptoms: Alternating episodes of depression (similar to MDD) and mania (elevated mood, increased activity or energy, grandiosity, decreased need for sleep, impulsive behaviour).
+Episodes of mood swings ranging from depressive lows to manic highs.
 Causes: Genetic, biological, and environmental factors.
 Treatment: Mood stabilisers, antipsychotics, antidepressants, and psychotherapy.
 Reference: Bipolar Disorder

 8. Psychotic Depression